albertllousas/table-reservation-microservice/readme.md

 # Table reservation microservice with FSharp

-## In progress

-!!IN PROGRESS!!

-Missing:  outbox pattern, domain events with kafka

 ## Description

 This project is an exercise to practice and see how it fits Domain-Driven Design, Hexagonal Architecture, Functional programming and TDD in F# and dotnet ecosystem.